 2. POODLIE Dematting Fur Rake Comb

-• Heavy-duty rubber handle: Textured for a secure, slip-free grip
+- Heavy-duty rubber handle: Textured for a non-slip, comfortable grip with a convenient hanging hole

-• Rust-proof stainless steel: Durable construction for long-term use
+- Rust-proof stainless steel: Durable construction for long-term use on a variety of animals

 3. Docrok Pet Grooming Combo Set